Model projective twists and generalised lantern relations: Implementations

 \begin{thm}{\cite[Corollary A.4]{oba}} Let $(M, \omega=d\lambda)$ be a Liouville domain, $\phi \in \Symp_{ct}(M)$.
 Suppose there is a collection of spherically fibred coisotropic submanifolds $(V_1, \dots , V_k) \subset M$ such that $\phi \simeq \tau_{V_1}\dots \tau_{V_k}$ in $\pi_0(\Symp_{ct}(M)$.
 Then, a contact structure compatible with the open book $(M, \lambda, \phi)$ is strongly fillable.

 \end{thm}

-The choice of identification of the monodromy, either to a product of twists, or to a fibred Dehn twist via the generalised lantern relation, gives rise to two (possibly distinguished) symplectic fillings, and passing from one identification to the other is called a \emph{monodromy substitution} (see \cite{engu, emvhm}).
+So the choice of identification of the monodromy, either to a product of twists, or to a fibred Dehn twist via the generalised lantern relation, indicates the presence of two (possibly distinguished) symplectic fillings, and passing from one identification to the other is called a \emph{monodromy substitution} (see \cite{engu, emvhm}).